zedlopez/ifm/Examples/Lanista2.md

 Location: Overriding existing commands
 RecipeLocation: Combat and Death
 Index: Lanista 2.
 Randomized Combat with Weapons
-Description: Randomized combat in which the damage done depends on what weapons the characters are wielding, and in which an ATTACK IT WITH action is created to replace regular attacking.
-Also folds a new DIAGNOSE command into the system.
+Description: Randomized combat in which the damage done depends on what weapons the characters are wielding, and in which an ``attack it with`` action is created to replace regular attacking.
+Also folds a new ``diagnose`` command into the system.
 For: Z-Machine